haskell-servant/haskell-servant.github.io/tutorial/server.md

-If you want to explicitly fail at providing the result promised by an endpoint using the appropriate HTTP status code (not found, unauthorized, etc) and some error message, all you have to do is use the `left` function mentionned above and provide it with the appropriate value of type `ServantErr`, which is defined as:
+If you want to explicitly fail at providing the result promised by an endpoint using the appropriate HTTP status code (not found, unauthorized, etc) and some error message, all you have to do is use the `left` function mentioned above and provide it with the appropriate value of type `ServantErr`, which is defined as: